netgusto/imagejam.net/README.md

 👉 We use this step as a basis for the integration of Cloudflare Images.

-Images URLs look like: https://imagejam.net/images/public/cakes/aditya-joshi--DUN-_bTO2Q-unsplash-ツ.jpg
+Image URLs look like: https://imagejam.net/images/public/cakes/aliet-kitchen-qrDbj7OV2EU-unsplash-ツ.jpg

 ### Step 2: Cloudflare Images width default delivery domain